Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting/index.md

 ### Every transaction counts

 In this scenario, because accuracy is important, the `local` policy is not an option.
-The choice is either `cluster` or `redis`.
-The consideration here is the support effort for
-Redis.
+Consider the support effort you might need for Redis, and then choose either `cluster` or `redis`.

-The recommendation is to start with the `cluster` policy, with the option to move to `redis` if performance reduces drastically.
+You could start with the `cluster` policy, and move to `redis` if performance reduces drastically.

-Existing usage metrics cannot
-be ported from the datastore to Redis.
+You cannot port the existing usage metrics from the datastore to Redis.
 This might not be a problem with shortlived metrics (for example, seconds or minutes) but if you use metrics with a longer time frame (for example, months), plan your switch carefully.

 ### Backend protection

-If accuracy is of lesser importance, the `local` policy can be used.
+If accuracy is of lesser importance, choose the `local` policy.
 You might need to experiment a little before you get a setting that works for your scenario.
+As the cluster scales to more nodes, more user requests are handled.
+When the cluster scales down, the probability of false negatives increases.
+So, adjust your limits when scaling.

 For example, if a user can make 100 requests every second, and you have an equally balanced 5-node Kong cluster, setting the `local` limit to something like 30 requests every second should work.
-If you see too many false-negatives, increase the limit.
+If you see too many false negatives, increase the limit.

-As the cluster scales to more nodes, more user requests are handled.
-When the cluster scales down, the probability of false-negatives increases.
-So, in general, increase your limits when scaling.

-To minimise inaccuracies, you can use a consistent-hashing load balancer in front of Kong.
+To minimise inaccuracies, consider using a consistent-hashing load balancer in front of Kong.
 The load balancer ensures that a user is always directed to the same Kong node, thus reducing inaccuracy and preventing scaling problems.

-It's likely that users are able make more requests than the specified limits, but the `local` policy can effectively block any attacks while maintaining good performance.
+It might happen that users are able make more requests than their quota, but the `local` policy can effectively block any attacks while maintaining good performance.

 ### Fallback to IP